patternfly/patternfly-react/packages/react-core/src/components/Tabs/examples/Tabs.md

             eventKey={1}
             id="refTab2Section"
             ref={this.contentRef2}
-            aria-label="This is content for the second tab" hidden
+            aria-label="This is content for the second separate content tab" hidden
           >
             Tab 2 section